jazzband/pathlib2/README.txt

 Version 0.97
 ^^^^^^^^^^^^

-- Reintegrate all changes made for :pep:`428`; they are too long to list here.
+This version brings ``pathlib`` up to date with the final API specified in :pep:`428`.
+The changes are too long to list here, it is recommended to read the `documentation <https://pathlib.readthedocs.org/>`_.

 .. warning::
-   The API in this version is changed from pathlib 0.8 and earlier.
+   The API in this version is partially incompatible with pathlib 0.8 and earlier.
+Be sure to check your code for possible breakage!

 Version 0.8
 ^^^^^^^^^^^